A bunch of Humble Games titles are coming to Xbox Game Pass day one

-A whole bunch of upcoming Humble Games titles are launching on Xbox Game Pass day one, as announced during today's GamesCom 2021 Xbox showcase.
+A whole bunch of upcoming Humble Games titles are launching on Xbox Game Pass, as announced during today's GamesCom 2021 Xbox showcase.

 Game Pass for Xbox and PC was already an enticing prospect for fans of indie games thanks to titles like Celeste, Undertale, and Hollow Knight, just to name a few.
 But today Xbox revealed a laundry list of upcoming indie titles published by Humble Games that will be available on Xbox Game Pass for console and PC right at launch.